Jörg Friedrich (author): Influence on German and international debate on the war

 Friedrich's books have not been well received by some media outlets in Germany.
 ARD, a public television channel, wrote off "the Fire" ("Der Brand") as a "provocation", and Süddeutsche Zeitung recommended throwing his latest book, Places of Fire, directly into the garbage bin.

 Even with these strong criticisms, Friedrich has had considerable public success.
-Der Brand was serialised in the German tabloid Bild and has had a serious influence on German national debate.
+The Fire was serialised in the German tabloid Bild and has had a serious influence on German national debate.
 Friedrich has claimed that this has meant that German civilians who had never previously talked about their wartime experiences have begun to tell about this phase in history, which was previously documented primarily from the point of view of influence on the war.
 At other times, revision of the outlook on the war has taken place, with Klaus Naumann, a former NATO General and friend of Friedrich's, saying, during a joint promotional interview with Friedrich, that he now doubted the legality and military need for Churchill's decision to attack Dresden, thereby implying that the attacks were war crimes.

 Both in Germany and abroad, neo-Nazi groups have seized on the book as proving that the air war was begun by the UK.
 Claims that the book shows that bombings of German towns in 1940 were the first attacks on civilians of the war, based on the omission of attacks in Poland, are common.
 The equating of the bombing of Dresden with the Holocaust is made explicit and even inverted (?), with the actions towards Jews described as a decision of Hitler for strategic reasons whilst the needless incineration of hundreds of thousands of defenseless German civilians is reappraised as a war crime and a massacre.

 It was not until 15 May 1940, two days after the Rotterdam Blitz, that the British abandoned their policy of using aerial bombing only against military targets and against infrastructure, such as ports and railways west of the Rhine, which were of direct military importance.
 It is also alleged that Rotterdam was bombed by mistake.